 FAQ

-A certificate of deposit, or CD, is a type of investment that typically yields higher returns than a savings account but has a fixed term length and must be re-drawn at the end of the investment term.
+A certificate of deposit, or CD, is an investment that typically yields higher returns than a savings account but has a fixed term length and must be re-drawn at the end of the investment term.

 That depends on the individual.
-The CD is an extremely safe investment that will return a fixed %, but will also keep you money locked up for the term.
+The CD is a highly safe investment that will return a fixed %, but will also keep your money locked up for the term.

 It’s best to keep a balance of both CDs and stocks in an investment portfolio.
-CDs are extremely safe but won’t yield the same returns as other investments.
+CDs are incredibly safe but won’t yield the same returns as other investments.